 Safe Havens - Local businesses register with the Department and pledge to assist any member of Bronx Community College in need of help by contacting Public Safety or NYPD.

-Shuttle Bus - Provided to members of the college community that has various stops between the campus and the train station.
-(Due to the Pandemic Shuttle bus services was not provide for 2020 / 2021, tentatively scheduled to resume operations in Spring 2022)
+Shuttle Bus - Provided to members of the college community that has various stops between the campus and the train station. - Fall 2022

 First Aid, CPR and AED Training is provided to all members of the college community upon request